What Is a Consumer Proposal in Canada? How It Works, Who Qualifies, and What It Does Not Do (2026)

 Credit Impact: R7 Rating and Rebuilding Timeline

-Filing a consumer proposal results in an R7 credit rating on all accounts included in the proposal.
-R7 means “debt settlement arrangement” under the Bankruptcy and Insolvency Act.
-This is less severe than an R9 rating, which is assigned to bankruptcy and debt settlement accounts.
+Filing a consumer proposal results in an R7 credit rating on accounts included in the proposal.
+R7 means a debt settlement arrangement under the Bankruptcy and Insolvency Act.
+That is materially different from bankruptcy’s R9, but it is still a serious credit event.

 Consumer Proposal vs Bankruptcy vs Debt Consolidation